Meeting Time: August 15, 2024 at 9:00am PDT

 • Default_avatar

-Micaela CisnerosNunez about 1 month ago
+Micaela CisnerosNunez 3 months ago

 As someone who previously worked alongside Tyler Maxwell, Nelson Esparza, and Andrew Janz when I was an 18-19 year old student at Fresno State, and as someone whom they wanted to help garner support and involvement of young voters, I am embarrassed to think we once shared the same politic.
 I personally feel they should be ashamed of themselves for proposing, supporting, and publicly stating they will fully prosecute an ordinance that only serves to actively harm people.
 As a defense attorney, if this tragically passes--so long as clients are in agreement--I will take each an every case where this is charged to trial.
 The ordinance is overly broad and will be enforced in a discriminatory matter that will further perpetuate harm on the most vulnerable members of our community.
 The Fresno City Council does not seem to care about people.
 It seems they care about maintaining some semblance of power.
 The only people this ordinance serves is the council members themselves who are trying to hide people they don't want to see because it's not convenient for them.
 I strongly oppose the proposed ordinance.